MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/class-based.md

 ```

 > [!NOTE]
-> The `MyDscResourceReason` class is declared here with the module's name as a prefix.
+> The `NewFileReason` class is declared here with the module's name as a prefix.
 While you can
 > give embedded classes any name, if two or more modules define a class with the same name and are
 > both used in a configuration, PowerShell raises an exception.
 >